zhaoren91/zhaoren.github.io/_pages/about.md

 # News

+07/2023: Call for papers: <a href="https://www.frontiersin.org/research-topics/56536/advances-in-computer-audition-for-mental-health-applications" target="_blank">Advances in Computer Audition for Mental Health Applications</a>, co-organised in Frontiers in Digital Health, Frontiers in Psychiatry.

 04/2023: Call for papers: <a href="https://www.frontiersin.org/research-topics/54868/intelligent-audition-technologies-for-personalized-healthcare" target="_blank">Intelligent Audition Technologies for Personalized Healthcare</a>, co-organised in Frontiers in Computer Science, Frontiers in Big Data, and Frontiers in Artificial Intelligence.

 04/2023: Congratulations!
 We have two papers accepted by IJCNN 2023!